-Paid endorsements: a celebrity explicitly endorses your product in exchange for a fee.
+Paid endorsements: A celebrity or influencer explicitly endorses your product in exchange for a fee.

-Unpaid endorsements: A celebrity is spotted using your product simply because they like it.
+Unpaid endorsements: A celebrity or influencer is spotted using your product simply because they like it.

-This works well because shoppers trust their favorite celebrities’ judgement, or want to imitate their look.
+This works well because shoppers trust their favorite celebrities’ and influencers’ judgement, or want to imitate their look.

-Here’s how you can add celebrity social proof to your marketing:
+Here’s how you can use celebrity social proof and influencer marketing:

 Gift products to celebrities in exchange for a review or photo.
 Be sure to carefully choose celebrities who are aligned with your customers’ interests and values.
-When a celebrity endorses your product, share the news with your customers via your email or blog.
+When a celebrity endorses your product, share the news with your customers via your email, blog and social networks.

 Inspire your customers by suggesting how to recreate a celebrity’s look.
 Create a guide showing shoppers how they can imitate the style of their favorite celebrity using your own products.

 Work with micro-influencers.
 Micro-influencers are everyday consumers with a social media following of 1,000 to 100,000.
-Find out which influencers your customers follow, interact with them on social media, and send them relevant products for review.
-We found that members of Generation Z are particularly interested in influencer marketing (although they don't always trust what they see!)
+Find out which influencers your customers follow, interact with them on the social media platform they use, and send them relevant products for review.
+We found that members of Generation Z are particularly interested in influencer marketing (although they don’t always trust what they see!)

 Expert social proof

-When a third-party expert endorses your brand or products, this plays into consumers’ desire to follow authority.
+When third-party industry experts endorses your brand or products, this plays into consumers’ desire to follow authority.
 You can emulate the effect of expert social proof by displaying certificates, awards and badges from trusted third-parties.